ADHD in Children – Focusing on Simplicity for Positive Change

 Jaclyn Chasse, ND

-Does this scene sound familiar?
-A child sitting in their chair, maybe fidgeting or playing with a toy, iPhone or device, when their parent shares with you (in hushed voices) the challenges that have been going on with their child (and your patient).
+Does this sound familiar?
+Your young patient is sitting in your office fidgeting while their parent quietly shares with you their child’s challenges.
 From the trouble focusing in school, the behavior, the frustration felt by all, including the child, because they aren’t achieving the goals they hoped to when they started medication or counseling.